 Ideally, your title should contain the target keyword and be between 50 – 60 characters in length.
 Most search engines only display 60 characters give or take.

 The meta description is the paragraph text that your user sees on the search results.
+It’s the meta description that will make the user click on your ad instead of your competitor’s.

 Ideally, your description should contain the target keyword and be between 150 – 170 characters in length.